Breast Reconstruction Surgery in Dallas, TX with Dr. Bryan Armijo

 Our entire team is here to help you along every step of your journey.
 If you’re interested in learning more about breast reconstruction, read on.
 If you have questions about this procedure or any of our popular offerings, including the mommy makeover and our non-surgical cosmetic procedures, your next step is to schedule a no-obligation consultation with Dr. Armijo.

 During this meeting, Dr. Armijo will listen to your goals and concerns.
-Together, you’ll go over each option in detail and formulate a reconstructive surgical plan best suited for your needs.
+Together, you’ll go over each breast reconstructive surgery option in detail and formulate a plan best suited for your needs.

 HOW DR. ARMIJO PERFORMS BREAST RECONSTRUCTION